fsh-org/Fsh-todo/README.md

 Simple todo web app

 ## Features
-- Adding elements to list with a title and description
+- Adding tasks with a title and description
-- Setting things as done with confetti to give you a reward for completing your tasks
+- Completing tasks with confetti to give you a reward for completing your task
+- Editing your tasks

 ![Image demostration](preview.png)